 - Hotch's ex-wife Haley and their son Jack are put under protection when a serial killer targets them.
 It's mentioned off-hand at one point that they're being moved because Haley contacted her mother, but this still didn't enable the killer to find them.
 He does manage to find them because the marshal assigned to their case had Haley's number saved into his personal cell phone.
 Granted, they note that isn't standard procedure and that it was a special case because Hotch was the man's friend, but it's still pretty sloppy.

 - Subverted in another episode, when the team discovers that one of their victims was in Witness Protection and assume that her abduction is related to her father's related criminal activities.
 It turns out to be a complete coincidence, and the father's past only comes into play at all because of the skills he gained as a mafia hitman.
 The team needs to track down the family years later, and they're only able to do so through the program, and the marshal deliberately brings both groups to a neutral third location, rather than revealing anything about their new placement.

 - Yet another episode features a civilian-run equivalent, an "Underground Railroad" to help battered women escape their abusive husbands/exes.
-It takes a mercenary killing his way through the railroad to track down his target, but he eventually does.
+The UnSub of the Week is a mercenary Cold Sniper hired by one of said abusive husbands who manages to slaughter his way through the railroad in 48 hours and almost gets his target.

 - In the Doctor Who serial "The Ambassadors of Death", a scientist called Lennox runs away from where he's been held and forced to do alien experiments and turns himself in to UNIT.
 His superiors are quick to find out where he is and murder him by putting a radioactive isotope in his cell.